top of page

 The first rail company involved was the Des Moines Western Railroad Company, which became part of the Wabash, St. Louis & Pacific Railroad.
 The line opened in 1881 as a narrow-gauge railroad.
 But a decade later, the Chicago, Milwaukee, St. Paul & Pacific Railroad – known in short form as the “Milwaukee Road” – had taken it over and widened it to standard gauge.

-For more than 50 years, it was a popular rail line, taking many vacationers from central Iowa right to the shores of Storm Lake, the Okobojis and Big Spirit Lake.
-In addition, hundreds of Des Moines Register newspaper carriers would ride the train into the capital city for the annual “Register Carrier Day” parade, picnic and free-for-all at the Riverview Amusement Park
+For more than 50 years, it was a popular rail line, taking many vacationers from central Iowa right to the shores of Storm Lake, the Okoboji’s and Big Spirit Lake.
+By 1952, however, when the easy availability of automobiles had changed the public’s preference in traveling, passenger service on the Milwaukee Road was discontinued.

 SUPPORT

-THE LOOP!
+THE RRVT!

 bottom of page